|

 two basements totalling about 5,000 m2,

-will house new laboratory engineering
+to house new laboratory engineering

 facilities for AUB students.